s-abdullah/MyNeuralNetwork/README.md

 A fully connected neural network.
 Working on the Cifar10 data.
 Only made using Numpy

 ## Training
+This is for a 2 hidden layer network with 300 and 250 neuraons respectively.
+Cross Entropy was used

 The Graph progression can be seen below for the loaded weights.
 Unfortunately these loaded weights only achieved a validation accuracy of 47.94 before google collab crash.

 ![alt text](https://github.com/s-abdullah/MyNeuralNetwork/blob/master/Images/p1.png)